-The 1997 Project was included by the Department in its Statewide Transportation Improvement Plan (the "STIP") which was submitted to the United States Department of Transportation.
+The Projects were included by the Department in its Statewide Transportation Improvement Plan (the "STIP") which was submitted to the United States Department of Transportation.

-The Department through the Transportation Review Advisory Council, also conducted in 1997 a statewide transportation ranking assessment in which the 1997 Project ranked eighth among 182 projects.
-As a result of the STIP, the ranking assessment and other actions required by the United States Department of Transportation and the State of Ohio, the United States Department of Transportation, pursuant to the provisions of Title 23 of the United States Code, has apportioned federal moneys to be available to the Department to pay for costs related to the 1997 Project through Federal Fiscal Year 2007.
+The Department through the Transportation Review Advisory Council, conducted a statewide transportation ranking assessment in which the Projects are all included as Tier 2 - "Projects for Construction in State Fiscal Years 2005 through 2007."
+As a result of the STIP, the ranking assessment and other actions required by the United States Department of Transportation and the State of Ohio, the United States Department of Transportation, pursuant to the provisions of Title 23 of the United States Code, has apportioned federal moneys to be available to the Department to pay for costs related to the Projects through Federal Fiscal Year 2007.
 These funds remain subject to appropriation by both Congress and the General Assembly and there is no guarantee that such funds will be available or appropriated.